Before They Know Why They Came

 We’ve created a place where we all belong.

-And more than belonging, though that would be enough,
+And more than belonging, though that alone is enough,

-A way to feel present.
+A way to be present.
 A way to be free.

 This is so sweet!
 Music classes are such a great way to bond with your little ones.
 Speaking of tunes, making sure your instruments are in tune is key, even later on.
 For bass players, a reliable Bass Tuner Online can be a lifesaver!